 If you're looking for clever bathroom storage ideas for your loft bathroom, the key is to use (once again) the eaves space that will go otherwise unused.
 Creating storage pockets like this will make the bathroom feel less boxy, bigger, more characterful and it takes up no storage space.
 Thumbs up from us.

-7. Build in open storage for a relaxed appeal
+8. Build in open clothes storage for a relaxed appeal

 Open clothes storage – in other words, an on show dressing room – really only works if you keep your clothes super neat.
 However, the upsides are that everything is easily to hand.
 Our advice?
 Swap open clothes panels for ones with mirrored doors to double the space, up the light levels and hide the clutter.

-8. Create easy modular clothes' storage for your loft
+9. Create easy modular storage for your loft

 If the cost and permanence of a fitted storage solution does not appeal, go for a modular array that you can build yourself.
 This bracket, shelf, rail and drawer combo from Elfa (opens in new tab) is fitted to a set of wall-mounted runners and makes great use of the space in this loft dressing area.